 What is a customer service portal?

-A customer service portal is a business-to-customer (B2C) web app where people can access information or services from a company.
-They have a layer of privacy and security because customers have to submit login credentials to enter them.
-They can contain everything from customer information and payment preferences to support and educational resources.
+A customer service portal is a business-to-customer (B2C) web or mobile app where people can access information or services from a company.
+A portal for customer service can contain everything from consumer information and payment preferences to support and educational resources.

-What are the benefits of a customer service portal?
+Here are the key benefits of having a customer service portal:

 What are the common features of a customer service portal?

-Customer service portals are reflections of the businesses that create them.
-That means their content and design vary a great deal depending on their creator’s preferences and what they’re being used for.
+Customer service portals reflect the businesses that create them.
+Their content and design vary greatly depending on the company’s preferences, industry, and product type.

 That said, most customer service portals have the following core features in common.